 If you came to this page from a search engine and were looking for Spanish holidays in the sense of vacations, see this link: Spanish Holidays.
 Alternatively, there is plenty of information on this site for if you're planning your holiday.
-These are some of the most popular:

 Spanish Public Holidays